qilingframework/rtfd.io/docs/usage.md

 > - Remote debugger.
 Please refer to [here](https://docs.qiling.io/en/latest/debugger/)

 - ql.multithread = False
 > - Default is false.
-Due to the instablity of multithreading, added a swtich for multithreading
+Due to the instablity of multi-threading, added a swtich for multi-threading

 - ql.ipv6 = False
 > - Default is false.
 Use IPv6 or not, to avoid binary double bind. ipv6 and ipv4 bind the same port at the same time